MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/make-search-results-look-great.md

  **Specify the Search Center URL for a site or site collection**

 For each site collection or site, you can specify the URL of the Search Center where you want the search results from the site to be displayed.
-[Specify search settings for a site collection or a site](https://support.office.com/article/99da1d77-f42b-4f56-b48a-24e87f336e91).
+[Learn more](override-default-search-center.md).

  **The Search Box Web Part**